omustafa1994/js-storygame/README.md

 ### Challenges
 1. Difficulty with restrictions only using interaction commands
 2. Couldn't get a working inventory system to expected result
-3. Couldn't get a working live system
+3. Couldn't get a working lives system

 ### Learning points
 1. Javascript is so loosely typed language so caution when coding